Can You Refuse a DOT Inspection?

 Written by Nick Webster

 “Can you refuse a DOT inspection?” is a very important question asked by drivers and carriers in the trucking industry.
-The answer is yes, you can refuse to take part in a DOT inspection.
-But major repercussions will likely take place when you say that you will not comply with the inspection.
-Written below is what will most likely happen.
+The answer is yes; you can refuse to take part in a DOT inspection.
+But major repercussions will likely occur when you say you will not comply with the inspection.
+What will most likely happen is written below.
 Visit Level 1 DOT Inspection.

 What Happens Once I Refuse a DOT Inspection?

 The officer will explain the inspection process to you, including instructions for hand signals, paperwork, and the proper use of safety equipment.
-Refusing to assist with a DOT inspection can have serious consequences for your company—it could result in multiple out-of-service orders against their CVSA score, which will cause insurance premiums to increase.
-It's important that you understand this information before deciding whether or not to comply.
+Refusing to assist with a DOT inspection can have severe consequences for your company—it could result in multiple out-of-service orders against their CVSA score, which will cause insurance premiums to increase.
+You must understand this information before deciding whether or not to comply.
 Read here about Starting a Trucking Company Correctly.

 Officers are not allowed to operate your CMV for you if you refuse to do so.
-This is a liability risk and the officer could be held responsible for any damage caused to your truck, or previous damage that they may get blamed for during an inspection.
-There are certain special circumstances under which an inspector can operate the CMV (brake, lights, etc.), but this does not occur during normal road-side inspections.
-Must visit the link.
+This is a liability risk, and the officer could be held responsible for any damage caused to your truck, or previous damage that they may get blamed for during an inspection.
+There are certain exceptional circumstances under which an inspector can operate the CMV (brake, lights, etc.), but this does not occur during regular roadside inspections.
+You must visit the link.

 What Are DOT Inspections?

-To help ensure our roads are safe, the U.S. Department of Transportation (DOT) performs rigorous inspections on commercial motor vehicles and their parts to make sure everything is in working order.
-It's important that truck drivers understand the different inspection levels and what violations they may encounter so they can better prepare themselves and their equipment.
-You can learn more about DOT inspections right here on our website so you're never caught off guard!
-What is DOT Audit?
+To help ensure our roads are safe, the U.S. Department of Transportation (DOT) performs rigorous inspections on commercial motor vehicles and their parts to ensure everything is in working order.
+Truck drivers must understand the different inspection levels and what violations they may encounter to prepare themselves and their equipment better.
+You can learn more about DOT inspections right here on our website, so you're never caught off guard!
+What is a DOT Audit?

 What Happens During a Standard DOT Truck Inspection?